 A requirement of receiving the grant for a Housing Action Plan is that the City quantify existing and projected housing needs.
 This includes documenting housing and household characteristics and analyzing population and employment trends.
 To do this, the City will prepare a Housing Needs Assessment using the most currently available data and information.

-The draft housing needs assessment and its findings will be posted on this website and presented to the public at a community meeting tentatively scheduled for November 2020.
+The draft housing needs assessment and its findings will be posted in the Project Library, reviewed by the Planning Commission and Stakeholder Advisory Group, and presented to the public at a community meeting tentatively scheduled for November 2020.

 When was the City’s last Housing Needs Assessment (HNA) completed?